radeshgovind-2005/radeshgovind-2005/README.md

 ```

-I like building things at the intersection of **security, systems, and AI** —
+I like building things at the intersection of **security, systems, and AI**.

-from serverless vulnerability-triage pipelines to kernel-level sandboxes for
+From serverless vulnerability-triage pipelines to kernel-level sandboxes for
 LLM-generated code.

 ---